-Over last years the role has evolved, significantly, at wildfire pace.
-The sustainability officer has become strategic to the corporate, to the corporate value, being externally exposed though transparency to corporate sustainability strategies, objectives and disclosed key results.
+Over the last years, the role has evolved, significantly, at a wildfire pace.
+The sustainability officer has become strategic to the corporate, to the corporate value, being externally exposed through transparency to corporate sustainability strategies, objectives and disclosed key results.

 The sustainability officer is leading a corporate function with an inner core team of up to 10 team members.

 Team members are

 - Data analysts